Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 What's the fastest journey time between Maastricht and Genoa by train?

-Can you take a train directly from Maastricht to Genoa?
+What are the train times from Maastricht to Genoa?

 DepartsArrivesDuration